-This sparkling basil lemonade recipe is a refreshing summertime drink, made with fresh lemons and basil.
-These two flavors come together nicely in this sparkling drink.
+This sparkling basil lemonade recipe is a refreshing summertime drink, made with freshly squeezed lemons and basil.
+These two flavors come together nicely in this lemony Italian mocktail served over ice.
 It’s easy to make lemonade from scratch and it tastes better too!

 Speaking of refreshing beverages, this green tea hibiscus fruit punch is pretty amazing too!